 There are a few things to keep in mind, however.
-Some tests specifically look for kratom, and depending on where you are in the country, kratom use may be frowned upon.
+Some tests specifically look for kratom and depending on where you are in the country, kratom use may be frowned upon.
 But because kratom is legal in most parts of the US, employers in most areas of the country simply don’t care about kratom use.

 Today we’ll be going over the ins-and-outs of kratom and drug testing.
-From the different types of drug tests to how long kratom stays in your body, you’ll learn everything you need to know about this common question!
+From the different types of drug tests to how long kratom stays in your system, you’ll learn everything you need to know about this common question!

 Standard Drug Tests are NOT Testing for Kratom Alkaloids